 - Use-it-or-lose-it rule reimbursements cannot constitute deferred compensation.
 In other words, unused contributions remaining at the end of the plan year must be forfeited.
-Exception:

-- 2.5 month grace period;

-- No carryover
+Exception: - 2.5 month grace period (COVID-19 Relief: For any plan year or grace period that ends during the 2020 calendar year, a plan may allow eligible expenses to be incurred until December 31, 2020) - No carryover